2anki/server/README.md

 If you are looking for a Anki or Notion replacement then this project is probably not right for you.
 Watch this video [Notion + Anki](https://youtu.be/FjifJG4FoXY) to understand the project's goal. **We are never going to compete against Anki in this project**.
 We are building bridges.

-When that is said, if you are not content with Anki, you might want to checkout [Zorbi](https://youtu.be/ReQvcQKoalU) or [SuperMemo](https://www.super-memory.com/).
+When that is said, if you are not content with Anki, you might want to checkout [SuperMemo](https://www.super-memory.com/).

 ## Benefits